zefciu/ralph_assets/docs/quickstart.rst

 - Type - read only field for Data Center, or Back Office / Administration for BO.
   Administration is used for Assets like Buildings etc.
+- Model - type couple of letters to search for given model.
+If not found in the database, just click 'Add button' to be able to add it.
 - Status - asset lifetime indicator.
 Newly buyed assets has status 'new'.
   You can change it as required according to your own workflow.
 - Warehouse - the place where asset is located in.